CalGreen for Walnut Creek

 Secondly, a city has a duty to their residents to provide a clear path for permit compliance.
 Failure to do so places home-owners, designers, architects, and contractors in a legal quandary that can end up exposing them to costly change orders and lawsuits.

 Lastly, not updating the code requirements more than two years after the code has changed leads to confusion as to which code they should comply with.
 If your building a new home in Walnut Creek should you comply with the 2016 Green Building Standards Code, or the 2019 Code?
 Under the California Administrative Code, all jurisdictions in the state are required to enforce the current State Building Codes.
-Yet, here in 2021, two years after the current code came into affect, Walnut Creek is still directing compliance with the 2016 Code.
+Yet, here in 2023, Walnut Creek is still directing compliance with the 2016 Code.

 Why Hasn’t Walnut Creek Updated to Current Code?